aa-sikkkk/satya/docs/CONTRIBUTING.md

-# Contributing to NEBedu
+# Contributing to Satya

-Thank you for your interest in contributing to the Nepali Grade 10 AI Learning Companion (NEBedu)!
+Thank you for your interest in contributing to the Nepali Grade 10 AI Learning Companion (Satya)!
 Your contributions help us empower students in Nepal with accessible, offline AI-powered learning resources.
 This document outlines how you can get involved.

 ## Project Vision and Goals

-NEBedu aims to provide an offline-first, AI-powered learning companion for Grade 10 students in Nepal, focusing on Computer Science, Science, and English.
+Satya aims to provide an offline-first, AI-powered learning companion for Grade 10 students in Nepal, focusing on Computer Science, Science, and English.
 Our goals include maximizing accessibility on low-resource hardware, delivering high-quality educational content, empowering teachers, and fostering community collaboration.
 (See [PROJECT_OVERVIEW.md](docs/PROJECT_OVERVIEW.md) for more details).

 ## Code of Conduct